 Let me tell you, I wish I had this beef brisket recipe back then.
 It’s simple, no-fuss, and packed with flavor—exactly the kind of dish that would’ve shut down the “What’s for dinner?” chorus real quick.

 This isn’t my first time trying to make brisket, but it is the first time I nailed it enough to share.
 The first go-around?
 It was…dry.
 And sad.
 I had trimmed off all the fat like a rookie and ended up with what could only be described as brisket jerky.
-Thankfully, I’ve learned a thing or two since then, and now this oven-baked brisket is moist, juicy, fork tender, and melt-in-your-mouth delicious.
+Thankfully, I’ve learned a thing or two since then, and now this oven-baked brisket is moist, juicy, fork-tender, and melt-in-your-mouth delicious.

 Why You’ll Love This Baked Brisket Recipe